Faecal Worm Egg Counts (FWEC)

 • Busy yards with little pasture rotation or picking up droppings

-Your FWECs should be collected and labelled individually and dropped off for a 48-hour turnaround on results.
+Your FWECs should be collected and labelled individually and sent in the post.
 All FWEC will be interpreted by a vet, and worming advice given accordingly.

 Samples should be collected, in general: